Visit our pricing page for more information.

 To use SCIM provisioning, you will need to connect your organization's Asana account with one of our supported identity providers.
 Setup will vary according to the identity provider you use.
 Asana supports SCIM provisioning via:

-Super admins can quickly and easily provision and deprovision users in Asana from Okta.
+Super admins can easily provision and deprovision users in Asana from Okta.
 The integration between Asana and Okta relies on an industry-standard protocol called SCIM that allows super admins to:

 - Update user’s profile attributes: Attributes such as userName, title and department for a user’s profile can be synced from the user’s Okta profile to Asana.